-A few types of open burning are allowed without a permit.
-These fires must be kept to a minimum size and duration for their intended purpose, must be in contained devices designed for the intended purpose, and shall not be used for waste disposal purposes.
+A few types of open burning are allowed everywhere.
+Fires must be kept to a minimum size and duration for their intended purpose, must be in contained devices designed for the intended purpose, and shall not be used for waste disposal purposes.
 Allowed burning includes:

-- Cooking for human consumption. - Heating tar, welding and acetylene torches, and highway flares. - Heating for warmth of outdoor workers by use of clean and non-contaminated smokeless fuels, with the size of the fire to be contained within a 55-gallon drum. - Fires for which a permit has been obtained from CDAQ.
+- Cooking food and campfires. - Heating tar, welding and acetylene torches, and highway flares - Heating for warmth of outdoor workers by use of clean seasoned wood or smokeless fuels. - Fire extinguisher training